 7. Dokodesuka

-When you want to ask for directions, say sumimasen (excuse me), show them the name or the picture of your destination, and say dokodesuka, which means ‘where is this place?’
+When you want to ask for directions, say sumimasen (excuse me), show them the name or the picture of your destination, and say dokodesuka, which means ‘Where is this place?’
 They will understand that you are lost and need help.
 Don’t forget to say arigatou to the kind souls who try their very best to help!

 8. Muryoudesuka

-Cheapos like me love this last phrase the most: muryoudesuka, which means ‘is this FREE?’
+Cheapos like me love this last phrase the most: muryoudesuka, which means ‘Is this FREE?’
 Yes, you definitely need this when you are shopping – for souvenirs, Japanese snacks or anything at all.
 When shopping for souvenirs, you might be handed a few pretty-looking wrapping bags; in fact, sometimes your souvenirs will be wrapped nicely for you.
 You might be wondering if that’s free because the wrapping paper looks more expensive than the souvenir itself (no joke).
 Lucky for us, it’s usually free, but there are exceptions, so it is always better to ask beforehand.
 The same goes for food sampling, free gifts and vouchers.
 Always ask.
-And never forget your arigatou even if you are not buying that yummy (and expensive) sakura-shaped cookie that the cute Japanese promoter girl gave you as sample.
+And never forget your arigatou even if you are not buying that yummy (and expensive) sakura-shaped cookie that the cute Japanese promoter girl gave you as a sample.
 She is still smiling at you.
 Don’t panic, say arigatou, and move to sample other snacks.

 Also read: 20 Essential Tips for Your First Time in Japan